phenotypic/Enigma-Simulator/README.md

 A historically accurate Enigma machine simulator written in Python.
 Supports both 3- and 4-rotor machines including the Enigma I, Enigma M3, and Enigma M4 'Shark'.

-Includes a cryptanalysis tool capable of breaking Enigma-encrypted messages using only ciphertext.
+Features a cryptanalysis tool which leverages fitness functions to decrypt Enigma-encrypted messages using only ciphertext.

 ## Usage